A2 (classification): Performance and physiology

 The nature of a person's amputations in this class can effect their physiology and sports performance.
 Prosthetic fitting and functionality in this class can differ depending on where, between the knee and hip, the amputation exists.
 The lower the amputation, the greater the lever the prosthetic user has using prosthesis and the more control they have in its usage.
 The higher the amputation, the less control they have.
 This can result in problems with balance.

 People in this class can have a number of problems with their gait when walking.
 There are a number of different causes for these issues, and suggested ways to modify them.
 For a gait that involves the knee buckling, there are a number of causes including the heel being too firm, excessive heel leverage, incorrect alignment of the prosthetic knee or weak hip extensions.
 All but the last can be fixed by making adjustments to the prosthetic.
 The last is fixed by doing more gait training.
 If the prosthetic foot is rotating at heel strike, the cause is likely a poor socket fit or rotation.
 This is fixed by adjusting the socket.

 Lower limb amputations effect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
-People in this class use around 87% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+People in this class use around 87% more oxygen to walk or run the same distance as someone without a lower limb amputation.

 Because of the potential for balance issues related to having an amputation, during weight training, amputees are encouraged to use a spotter when lifting more than 15 lb.